 Principals are encouraged to support teachers whose studies are being audited throughout this process.

-The audit examines School-based Assessments for compliance with requirements and to also identify irregularities (for example, instances where the VCAA’s requirements have not been followed).
-The audit findings assist in planning the VCAA’s assessment advice and professional development support for teachers.
+The audit examines school-based assessments for compliance with requirements, seeking to identify irregularities where the VCAA requirements have not been followed.
+The audit findings assist in planning the VCAA assessment advice and professional development support for teachers.
 Schools will receive feedback on the findings of the audit.

-A more detailed overview of this process is provided in the document General Advice on the School-based Assessment Audit on the VCAA website.
+A more detailed overview of this process is provided in General advice on the school-based assessment audit.